chapost1/StreamTime/services/api/README.md

 |   |   |-- storage
 ```

+Currently the Concrete RDS implementation is Postgresql

-It worth to mention, currently the Use Cases layer uses the RDS abstract protocol using something which is called a "Database Describer"
+It worth to mention, that its implementation uses a class which is called a "Describer"

-It's code can be found under the abstract directory of the RDS.
+It's code can be found under the pg directory of the RDS for any domain's entity.

-It is in general sort of a builder pattern which is related to the specific app domain (i.e: videos) and its properties.
+It is in general sort of a builder pattern which is related to the specific app domain entity (i.e: videos) and its properties.

 > Similar to ORM but more dedicated to the application domain and logic.

-It lets the user (i.e: Use Cases layer) to build certain queries dynamically without the need to create special function dedicated for this query in the Data Access layer, and yet to abstract the nitty-gritty parts from the DAL user.
+It lets the user (i.e: the get method of the videos database class) to build certain queries dynamically based on the arguments it pass to the describer, without the need to repeat writing similar logics for many use case's queries.

-It's syntax may be similar to this (usage example in the use case layer):
+It's syntax may be similar to this:

 ```python
 database.describe_videos()